vu-rdm-tech/site_copy/getting-started/yoda-disk-macos.md

 You should now have a new Yoda Network Disk location in Finder.
 Its name is the network address you entered before.
 You may have to scroll down in finder in order to see it.

-You can also connect using CyberDuck on MacOS, see [connect using cyberduck](yoda-disk-cyberduck)
+You can also connect using Cyberduck on MacOS, see [connect using cyberduck](yoda-disk-cyberduck)